SirIle/sirile.github.io/_posts/2015-05-18-using-haproxy-and-consul-for-dynamic-service-discovery-on-docker.markdown

 ## Testing that things work

 Now you should be able to access the hello service from http://192.168.99.100/hello/v1.
-The correct IP can be checked with `docker-machine ip`.
+The correct IP can be checked with `docker-machine ip $DOCKER_MACHINE_NAME`.

 Logs can be accessed through Docker with `docker logs rest`.